The Concept of Nature in Marx

 The Concept of Nature in Marx (Der Begriff der Natur in der Lehre von Marx) is a 1962 book by the philosopher Alfred Schmidt.
 First published in English in 1971, it is a classic account of Karl Marx's ideas about nature.

 Summary

-The critic Terry Eagleton summarizes Schmidt as arguing that, according to Marx, "Human beings are part of Nature yet able to stand over against it; and this partial separation from Nature is itself part of their nature."
+Schmidt argues that, according to Marx, "[h]uman beings are part of Nature yet able to stand over against it; and this partial separation from Nature is itself part of their nature."

 Reception

-The Concept of Nature in Marx has been seen as a classic work.
-The philosopher Herbert Marcuse offers a discussion of the role of nature in Marxist philosophy informed by Schmidt's work in his Counterrevolution and Revolt (1972).
 The political scientist David McLellan describes The Concept of Nature in Marx as, "an important and well-documented consideration of the importance of Marx's materialism."